Employee health and safety

 The Aichi Steel Group is working to maintain the mental health of its employees and prevent the development of mental issues, through various educational programs and individualized mental health care based on the results of stress check tests.

-During fiscal 2016, we also provided advice to workplaces that rated a high risk for mental health based on the results of these stress tests.
-We also collaborated with mental health consultants to offer ongoing on-site consultation to ensure early detection and treatment of employees with mental health issues.
+During fiscal 2017, we also provided advice to workplaces that rated a high risk for mental health based on the results of these stress tests.
+We also collaborate with mental health consultants to offer ongoing on-site consultation* to ensure early detection and treatment of employees with mental health issues.